mason-chase/devops-test/README.md

 ## Requirements and Step

-1. Setup a Kubernete cluster on a single node (CP + Worker) using Kubespray
+1. Setup a Kubernetes cluster on a single node (CP + Worker) using Kubespray
 2. Create a Helm Chart that bootstraps a Wordpress application with MySQL and PhpMyAdmin ingress

 - Wordpress Ingress